List of international goals scored by Vedat Muriqi

-Vedat Muriqi is a Kosovan professional footballer who has represented the Kosovo national football team since his debut on 9 October 2016 in a 3–0 defeat against Ukraine during the 2018 FIFA World Cup qualifiers held in Kraków, Poland.
+Vedat Muriqi is a Kosovan professional footballer who has represented the Kosovo national football team since his debut on 9 October 2016 in a 3–0 defeat against Ukraine during a 2018 FIFA World Cup qualifier held in Kraków, Poland.

 He scored his first international goal on 13 November 2017, in a 4–3 friendly win against Latvia at the Adem Jashari Olympic Stadium in Mitrovica.
-Since then, Muriqi has established himself as the all-time leading goalscorer for Kosovo, with 32 goals in 66 appearances as of 18 November 2025.
+Since then, Muriqi has established himself as the all-time leading goalscorer for Kosovo, with 33 goals in 69 appearances as of 24 September 2026.

-Muriqi has represented Kosovo across multiple competitions, including the UEFA Euro 2020 and UEFA Euro 2024 qualifying campaigns, the 2022 and 2026 FIFA World Cup qualifiers, and four editions of the UEFA Nations League.
+Muriqi has represented Kosovo across multiple competitions, including the UEFA Euro 2020 and UEFA Euro 2024 qualifying campaigns, the 2022 and 2026 FIFA World Cup qualifiers, and five editions of the UEFA Nations League.

 He scored his first competitive goal on 11 October 2018 in a 3–1 win against Malta during the 2018–19 UEFA Nations League D. He has since scored in every major competition Kosovo has participated in.
 Among his standout performances are his two-goal display against Cyprus in a 5–1 victory in September 2022, and a hat-trick against Iceland on 23 March 2025 in the 2024–25 UEFA Nations League play-offs.

 Muriqi has scored against notable opponents including Switzerland, Greece, Sweden, and England.
 More than half of his international goals have come at Kosovo's home ground, the Fadil Vokrri Stadium in Pristina.

 His international record reflects consistent performances across friendly and competitive fixtures, marking him as one of Kosovo's most influential players since the nation's admission to UEFA, and FIFA in 2016.